 Screen Share with an Endpoint from the iOS Access Console

-From the Screen Sharing page, tap the Play button to request view and control of the endpoint.
+From the Screen Sharing page, tap the Play button to request view and control of the endpoint if screen sharing does start automatically.
 Once you have accessed the endpoint, it appears on your display.
 You will have full mouse and keyboard control of the endpoint, enabling you to work on it as if you were really there.

 - Tap once to left-click.